Generic name: acetylcysteine (inhalation) [ a-SEET-il-SIS-teen ]

 Before taking this medicine

-To make sure this medicine is safe for you, tell your doctor if you have asthma.
+Tell your doctor if you have asthma.

 How should I use acetylcysteine inhalation?